mohiva/play-silhouette/docs/how-it-works/providers.rst

 Request providers
 -----------------

 Request providers are special types of providers.
-They can be hocked directly into incoming requests which gets scanned for credentials and either gain or restrict access to the protected resources.
+They can be hooked directly into incoming requests which gets scanned for credentials and either gain or restrict access to the protected resources.
 This can be useful for machine authentication.

-When using a request provider, you should consider to use the :ref:`dummy authenticator
+When using a request provider, you should consider using the :ref:`dummy authenticator
 <dummy_authenticator>`, because it doesn't have any network throughput or memory footprint
 compared to other authenticators.